virtser/octopress/source/_posts/2013-04-14-beginning-of-devops-in-etoro.md

 published: false
 ---

+With this post I'm starting a series of DevOps related posts.
+The past, the present and the feature of DevOps in eToro.

+##The Past##
 Unfortunately we didn't invest in anything related to DevOps in eToro for about first 5 years.